tea-shaped/self-disclosure-model/multi-task/README.md

 ## Obtaining Self-disclosure Scores

 We are working on a more detailed ReadMe for our multi-task model.
-For now, to use our best performing model, please use the following code block with your Roberta data:
+For now, to use our best performing model to detect self-disclosure across corpora, please use the following code block with your Roberta data:

 ```python
 m = torch.load("self-disclosure-model/multi-task/roberta/self-disclosure_multitask_RoBERTa_bestperforming.p")